-Such well-grounded youths like Zach Morrison of Hampstead, N.C., and educators like Dave Perron of Peoria, Ill. offer hope that fishing as we know it will survive and prosper.
+Such well-grounded youths like Zach Morrison of Hampstead, N.C., and educators like Dave Perron of Peoria, Ill., offer hope that fishing as we know it will survive and prosper.
 They offer hope that our beloved sport has legs.
 That it won't surrender its reputation.
-That the next generation will have fishing memories and our lakes and rivers will be safeguarded but not placed under glass.
+The next generation will have fishing memories, and our lakes and rivers will be safeguarded but not placed under glass.

-Morrison, 16, competes in the BFL's Piedmont Division, where he doesn't just show up as a teenage novelty, either.
+Morrison, 16, competes in the BFL's Piedmont Division, where he doesn't just appear as a teenage novelty.
 This kid wins.

-Morrison says he really took to fishing at age 12, biking and hiking to local ponds in pursuit of bass.
+Morrison says he took to fishing at age 12, biking and hiking to local ponds in pursuit of bass.
 Over time, his after-school hobby evolved into a passion, and that zeal prompted Morrison to lobby his dad to reacquaint with bass fishing and ultimately procure a bass boat.
-Kenneth Morrison - Zach's old man and a competent basser in his own right - fishes in the Piedmont Division as well.
+Kenneth Morrison - Zach's old man and a competent basser in his own right - also fishes in the Piedmont Division.

-Admirably, young Morrison pays for his own tournament entry fees, too.
-For wages, he oysters along North Carolina's whitewashed beaches but thinks he'll need to supplement that income to fish the full tournament schedule.
+Admirably, young Morrison pays for his tournament entry fees, too.
+He oysters along North Carolina's whitewashed beaches for wages but thinks he'll need to supplement that income to fish the full tournament schedule.

-Dreams of fishing professionally have always wafted through Morrison's mind.
-His rock stars are guys like Bill Dance, Kevin VanDam and Davy Hite.
-And when you consider Morrison's tender age, accomplishments and motivated personality, there's no reason he can't play in that band.
+Dreams of fishing professionally have continually wafted through Morrison's mind.
+His rock stars are Bill Dance, Kevin VanDam, and Davy Hite.
+And when you consider Morrison's tender age, accomplishments, and motivated personality, there's no reason he can't play in that band.

-"The objective of the course was to teach students ways to stay active when they're over 70," Perron said with a titter in his voice.
-It was evident that his goals were serious but the subject matter rather jocular.
+"The objective of the course was to teach students ways to stay active when they're over 70," Perron said with a titter.
+Evidently, his goals were serious, but the subject matter somewhat jocular.

-Perron embraced a hands-on approach too, as students cast lures at targets in the school's gymnasium.
+Perron embraced a hands-on approach, too, as students cast lures at targets in the school's gymnasium.
 The class also embarked on three fishing field trips to private ponds.
-One student, in fact, hooked the biggest bass of his life on a sanctioned field trip.
+One student hooked the biggest bass of his life on a sanctioned field trip.

-Twenty-two kids participated in the elective but credited course, roughly half boys and half girls; half of those had never fished before.
+Twenty-two kids participated in the elective but credited course, roughly half boys and half girls; half of those had never fished.
 Perron, who also fishes in the BFL, said that most participants indicated they'd continue fishing recreationally, too.